BetaAndBit/ComicBooks/README.md

-## How to weight a god with a ruler?
+## How to weight a dog with a ruler?

 Workshops for children 8-10 years old